SigNoz/signoz.io/blog/2022-07-20-redis-monitoring-opentelemetry-signoz.md

 ## Full-stack APM experience for Redis

-SigNoz is a full-stack open source APM that can monitor application statistics like latency, error rate, and requests per second with out-of-box charts and visualization.
+SigNoz is a full-stack open source APM that provides logs, metrics, and traces under a single pane of glass.
+You can use SigNoz to monitor application statistics like latency, error rate, and requests per second with out-of-box charts and visualization.

 If you’re using Redis in your technology stack, SigNoz APM can capture your application interaction with Redis.
 SigNoz also provides distributed tracing.
 With Flamegraphs and Gantt charts, you can visualize Redis calls as part of the entire transaction.